gdoumenc/coworks/docs/index.rst

 .. figure:: ./img/coworks.png
   :height: 100px
-  :alt: CoWorks Logo
+  :alt: Coworks Logo
   :target: https://coworks.readthedocs.io/en/latest/?badge=latest

 Introduction
 ============

-CoWorks is a unified serverless microservices framework based on AWS technologies.
+Coworks is a unified serverless microservices framework based on AWS technologies.

 Each atomic microservice (defined as ``class TechMicroService``) is a simple python class deployed as a serverless AWS Lambda, and composition of microservices (defined as ``class BizMicroService``) is performed over the AWS Step Function product.